Orbi home mesh wifi system: Pros, cons and tips

 Home If you are planning to move to a large house or apartment for the first time, you will

-Still, if you want to save some electricity, there are some tips and advice that may be of your interest.
+Still, if you want to save some electricity, some tips and advice may be of interest to you.

-A plug in power meter it is the most reliable way to measure the power, electricity usage and the electricity cost of a battery charger.
+A plug-in power meter is the most reliable way to measure a battery charger’s power, electricity usage, and electricity cost.

-According to our plug in power meter, our battery charger is continuously using 5,1 Watts (W) while charging four A++ batteries.
+According to our plug-in power meter, our battery charger continuously uses 5,1 Watts (W) while charging four A++ batteries.

 5,1 W / 1000 = 0,0051 kWh

-Given that we are paying to our electricity provider 0,217 euro per Kilowatt hour (kWh) we consume, to recharge the four A++ batteries we need to pay 0,0011 euro per hour.
+Given that we are paying our electricity provider 0,217 euros per Kilowatt hour (kWh) we consume, to recharge the four A++ batteries, we need to pay 0,0011 euros per hour.

 0,0051 kWh x 0,217 euro per kWh = 0,0011 euro per hour

-Because it takes to the charger 6 hours to recharge the batteries, we will be paying a total of 0,0066 euro to recharge our four A++ batteries.
+Because it takes 6 hours to recharge the charger, we will pay 0,0066 euros to recharge our four A++ batteries.

 0,0011 euro per hour x 6 hours = 0,0066 euro

-If you would also like to use a plug in power meter to measure the electricity consumption of your battery charger or any other device at home, have a look to this YouTube video we have prepared for you.
+If you would also like to use a plug-in power meter to measure the electricity consumption of your battery charger or any other device at home, look at this YouTube video we have prepared for you.

-Additionally, clicking on the image below it will redirect you to the Amazon page where you can have a look to the specifications of the power meter we use for our measurements.
+Additionally, clicking on the image below will redirect you to the Amazon page, where you can look at the specifications of the power meter we use for our measurements.

-If you cannot get a plug in power meter but you know the power consumption and the electricity cost of a battery charger, the calculator below can be used to estimate the electricity usage and the electricity cost of a device over a period of time.
+If you cannot get a plug-in power meter but know the power consumption and the electricity cost of a battery charger, the calculator below can be used to estimate the electricity usage and the electricity cost of a device over time.

 For example: